Chevindu/tegola-docs/docs_sample/creating-accounts/account-types.md

 ## Undergraduate

-Undergraduates who are following a degree awarding course under following fields can create Tegola profiles of this type.
+Undergraduates who are following a degree awarding course under following fields can create Tegola accounts of this type.

 * Architecting
 * Interior Designing